Lower Dream Canyon Rock Climbing

 Lower Dream Canyon crags can also be accessed from the Upper Dream Canyon parking area: Go left and down away from Upper Dream Canyon following the rock cairns heading in southerly direction.
 See the beta photo for trail choices to the different crags.

-To get to Plotinus Wall: cross a small stream and follow the cairns towards the Wall of Winter Warmth.
-Skirt the top of the wall and drop down a gully towards the creek.
+To get to Plotinus Wall: cross a small stream, and follow the cairns towards the Wall of Winter Warmth.
+Skirt the top of the wall, and drop down a gully towards the creek.
 Reach the creek, cross it, and go up the talus to Plotinus Wall.
-Maybe 15 minutes of hiking.
+This is maybe 15 minutes of hiking.